jakeberg/resume/Resume.md

 > **Data Marketplace:**

-- Created React application for the Lilly Marketplace, a front-end for the Enterprise Data Program.
+- React.js application for the Lilly Data Marketplace, a front-end for the Enterprise Data Program.
-- Used Create-React-App, Typescript, Material UI, Jest, ES-Lint.
+- Used Typescript, Material UI, Jest, ES-Lint.
 - Deployed to AWS CloudFront using CodePipeline, CodeBuild, CloudFormation.
 - Created a Lambda to refresh user’s tokens from Azure AD.
 - PO and UX required fast-paced prototypes while maintaining flexibility to implement when ready.